-This article provides in-depth fundamental analysis of Avanti Feeds Ltd, a shrimp & fish feed manufacturer and processed shrimp producer.
+This article provides an in-depth fundamental analysis of Avanti Feeds Ltd, a shrimp & fish feed manufacturer and processed shrimp producer.

 Avanti Feeds Ltd Research Report by Reader

 Q: Hi Vijay, Please share your views about the future of Avanti Feeds Ltd. I am interested in investing in it at the CMP (1537).
 Has its growth phase plateaued?

 - A monopolistic player in the shrimp food sector (60%+ market share)

 - Tie up and equity stake by world’s largest seafood company Thai Union Frozen Products (Competitive moat)